NiC0x36/IOTA-SmartContracts-Template-Rust/README.md

 ## IOTA smart contracts - Template for development in Rust

 A simple template used to start developing your own smart contracts for ISCP (IOTA Smart Contract Protocol) in Rust and write unit tests in Go.
+In order to develop using the environment set up by this template, you need to have good understanding of the Rust and Go languages.

 #### Simple structure prepared to start with development right away
 This is how the templated file structure looks like: